asizikov/asizikov.github.io/content/blog/2022-08-22-hosted-agents.md

 ![](/images/2022-08-hosted-agents/output.png)

-As you can se we have our pipeline running on my computer.
+As you can see we have our pipeline running on my computer.
 This means I can use my own hardware such as GPU or devices connected to my laptop.
-Also I have acces to internal network, printers and whatnot.
+Also I have access to internal network, printers and whatnot.

-In reallity you would probably run the self-hosted agent on VM or a dedicated phisical machine.
+In reality you would probably run the self-hosted agent on VM or a dedicated physical machine.

 ## Important notes

 It is a **bad practice to configure your self-hosted agents for public repositories**.
-Keep in mind that anyone can create a fork of your repository, modify a pipileine and execute code on you machine.
+Keep in mind that anyone can create a fork of your repository, modify a pipeline and execute code on your machine.
 It's ok for a test, it's ok to configure it for private repo, but please be careful, and don't forget to shut down the agent when you don't need it anymore.